McGruff the Crime Dog: Creation

 Five teams of two—a copywriter and an art director—produced proposals.
-They rejected proposals included a bulldog version of J. Edgar Hoover, a golden retriever, an "aggressive-looking deputy dog", and a "mongrel who became a wonder dog".
+The rejected proposals included a bulldog version of J. Edgar Hoover, a golden retriever, an "aggressive-looking deputy dog", and a "mongrel who became a wonder dog".
 The proposal Keil selected, which would go on to become McGruff, was a talking dog in a trench coat produced by Sherry Nemmers and Ray Krivascy who "was tired...he had seen the world, and he had epitomized all the detectives we had seen from Raymond Chandler to Dashiell Hammett and even Columbo."

 While lauded by Keil, the U.S. Department of Justice was less enthused by the idea of a talking dog as the spokesman for crime prevention.
-By 1979, the Law Enforcement Assistance Administration (LEAA), created by President Johnson, was being criticized for its wastefulness prompting President Carter to shut down the program.
+By 1979, the Law Enforcement Assistance Administration (LEAA), created by President Johnson, was being criticized for its wastefulness, prompting President Carter to shut down the program.
 The public safety outreach, part of the LEAA, was one of the few programs saved by Robert Diegelman who was tasked with dismantling the LEAA.
 Diegelman saw value in the public outreach effort and so sent monthly reports to his superiors in order to assuage their concerns.
-Despite this, Attorney General Benjamin Civiletti criticised the effort saying: "Why has the LEAA gotten into a campaign that is spending good money on a talking dog?"
+Despite this, Attorney General Benjamin Civiletti criticized the effort, saying: "Why has the LEAA gotten into a campaign that is spending good money on a talking dog?"
 Civiletti ordered the campaign be shut down, but the advertisements had already been distributed to the media and were set to run.

 In November 1979, the dog was introduced at a press conference in New York City with his slogan "Take a bite out of crime."
 Eight months later, in July 1980, a nationwide contest to name the dog was concluded.
 "McGruff the Crime Dog" was selected as the winner with "Shurlocked Homes" as the runner-up.
 The winning name was submitted by Officer John Isbell of the New Orleans Police Department.